-Asset Holdings co bu co A large two storey municipal building in Raymond Terrace which comprises a total Net Lettable area of approximately 4,119 m2.
+Asset Holdings A large two storey municipal building in Raymond Terrace which comprises a total Net Lettable area of approximately 4,119 m2.
 The building is constructed upon a parcel of land which is part of a larger lot of commercially zoned land that will be developed for commercial interests into the medium term.

-Desired Level of Service Statement provide an ancillary fa erations and as a Civid , g of Council's Administration visitors.
+Desired Level of Service Statement To provide an ancillary facility for the housing of Council's Administration operations and as a Civic building utilised by visitors.

-Available Data Asset register, full condition report, a 20-year Lifecycle Cost plan, sustainability opportunities report, and space planning analysis.
+Available Data set register, full condit stainability opportunitie ear Lifecycle Cost plan, ce planning analysis.

-Last Condition Survey Se September 2014
+Last Condition Survey Se ptember 2014

-General Co ndition Rating % Asset \$CRC
+General Condition Rating % Asset \$CRC

 Assessment of Condition 1 Near Perfect 80.00 \$19,663,200

 2 Good 7.00 \$1,720,530

 3 Satisfactory 13.00 \$3,195,270

 4 Very Poor

 5 Unserviceable

 Total 100.00 \$24,579,000

-Main Findings en ref A well maintained building however some major assets are reaching the end of their usable life and will require replacement / refurbishment.
-This refurbishment will also triggered by the proposed Raymond Terrace depot relocation.
+Main Findings en ref d of their usable life ar nd will require repla major assets are reaching the acement / refurbishment.
+This posed Raymond Terrace depot